Potential impact of noise correlation in next-generation gravitational wave detectors

 \subsection{Results}

-Our findings reveal an improvement in measurement precision of the parameters for the vast majority of the injections when comparing the hypothetical colocated-correlated configuration with the non-colocated configuration.
+Our findings reveal an improvement in measurement precision of the parameters for the vast majority of the injections when comparing the hypothetical collocated-correlated configuration with the noncollocated configuration.

-In Figure~\ref{fig:sigma_ratio_vs_corr_coef}, we present a comparison of the performance variations between colocated and non-colocated European detector configurations as influenced by the correlation coefficient of detector noise.
-We show the results of the chirp mass as an example of the intrinsic parameters, and the $90 \%$ credible area of sky localization as an example of the extrinsic parameters.
+In Fig.~\ref{fig:sigma_ratio_vs_corr_coef}, we present a comparison of the performance variations between collocated and noncollocated European detector configurations as influenced by the correlation coefficient of detector noise.
+We show the results of the chirp mass as an example of the intrinsic parameters and the $90 \%$ credible area of sky localization as an example of the extrinsic parameters.
 In the left panel, we observe a decline in the ratio of the standard deviations for the chirp mass $\mathcal{M}_{c}$ as the correlation coefficient increases.
 This trend is consistent across both EU-only and EU-US detector networks, implying an improvement in the precision of parameter estimation with greater noise correlation.
 The right panel presents the variation of the ratio of the $90\%$ credible area for sky localization.
-Here, the sole EU network exhibits poorer performance in the colocated configuration compared to the non-colocated configuration, as anticipated due to detector separation in the non-colocated case.
+Here, the sole EU network exhibits poorer performance in the collocated configuration compared to the noncollocated configuration, as anticipated due to detector separation in the noncollocated case.
 Remarkably, the inclusion of a US detector markedly improves performance, with the ratio nearing 1 and further reducing to 0.9 as the noise correlation reaches 0.9.
 This showcases that the improvement from the intrinsic parameters outweighs the additional information gained from an inter-European baseline for sky localization when an intercontinental baseline is present.
-The distribution of the ratio for other parameters follows the same trend, and is presented in the Appendix.
+The distribution of the ratio for other parameters follows the same trend and is presented in Appendix~\ref{app:distribution_of_the_ratio_of_the_standard_deviations_of_all_parameters}.